browserify/module-deps/readme.markdown

     function persistentCache (
-        file, // the path to the file that is loaded id,   // the id that is used to reference this file pkg,  // the package that this file belongs to fallback fallback, // async fallback handler to be called if the cache doesn't hold the given file cb    // callback handler that receives the cache data ) {
+        file, // the path to the file that is loaded id,   // the id that is used to reference this file pkg,  // the package that this file belongs to fallback, // async fallback handler to be called if the cache doesn't hold the given file cb    // callback handler that receives the cache data ) {